Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 Propublica replicated similar results as Northpointe for overall model accuracy, but found that although the \emph{error rates} between demographic populations were similar, Black defendants where the model was wrong were disproportionately given \emph{higher} scores.
 This indicates that the errors were distributed in a way that favored White defendants, by nudging judges to set a lower bail.
 In contrast, Black defendants with incorrect scores were likely to receive higher scores, which would nudge judges to be harsher. \end{casestudy}

 So far, the evidence for and against the use of such risk assessments illustrates the broader dialogue on how to assess the impact of algorithmic interventions in high-stakes settings.
-This scenario thus provides an ideal case study in examining the different approaches to evaluation in this context, prompting a discussion on limitations to these approaches, as well as opportunities for methodological improvement.
+We continue with case studies that highlight different approaches to evaluation, \textit{even for the same ADS and policy context}.